How to Automate Legal Discovery In 2024 (Using AI)

 Automating legal discovery responses involves choosing appropriate software from the many options available on the market.
 The solution you select will determine how much you can reduce labor and increase your billable hours.

 Discovery response automation tools first analyze the discovery request from the opposing party.
-Sophisticated AI systems analyze text, extracting relevant pieces of information.
+Sophisticated AI systems analyze text, extracting relevant pieces of information to create a response shell.

-For example, Briefpoint uses machine learning to transform opposing parties’ requests for information into digestible lists.
+For example, Briefpoint uses machine learning to transform requests for information from the opposing counsel into digestible lists.

 This feature lets you see their demands in a pithy, easy-to-interpret format, speeding up response.
 (Briefpoint can interpret requests in formats accepted in all fifty states).